bovineCossack/workout_app_backend/README.md

 - database and host info is not properly exported, using workaround to enter environment info in function

 ## Planned Functionality:

-- proper category management with own routes
 - workout plan routes

 ## Created using:

-- AWS RDS database for MYSQL DB storage
 - NodeJS, Express, Morgan, MySQL2, CORS
 - bcryptjs, joi, jsonwebtoken for password cryptography, user validation, tokens
-- Postman for route and CRUD testing
+- Postman + REST API for route and CRUD testing
 - AirBnB style linting
 ### Made by T.S. for TypeScript5 @ CodeAcademy
 Link to project front-end: https://github.com/bovineCossack/workout_app